 Finding meaningful ways to communicate with your parish can be a little tricky.
 You don’t want to push out information for the sake of sending it.
 Instead, favoring messages with clear calls to action and relevant information has routinely proven more successful.

 To help get you closer to that communication sweet spot, we’ve come up with the seven kinds of announcements your church should be sending to achieve optimum engagement.
-And because we’re SimpleTexting, we’ve taken a spin on the script and created text ready templates for each announcement.
+And because we’re SimpleTexting, we’ve taken a spin on the script and created text-ready templates that can be used with our church texting service.

 7 Church Announcement Ideas